Ukrainian Fitness Model Julia Gilas Flaunts Killer Physique & Toned Booty In Instagram Workout Video

 Fitness model Julia Gilas took to popular social media site Instagram over the weekend to demonstrate one of her favorite booty workouts.

 In the video clip, the model wears a full body light-blue workout outfit made of an ultra-tight stretchy material that puts every single one of her curves on display.
-The long-sleeve top clings to Julia’s muscular upper body, outlining her busty chest and toned tummy while the bottom part highlights her muscular legs.
+The long-sleeved top clings to Julia’s muscular upper body, outlining her busty chest and toned tummy, while the bottom part highlights her muscular legs.
 A black waist-training belt around the middle and black sneakers complete the look.

-Julia wore her long, straight blonde locks pulled up into a ponytail to keep her hair out of her face.
+Julia wore her long, straight blond locks pulled up into a ponytail to keep her hair out of her face.
 She added a pair of black headphones and sported a bit of face makeup, including black mascara and red lips.

 In the video, the fitness trainer demonstrates her Glute Bench Clam Raise during a workout at LA Fitness.
 She can be seen performing the exercise on a gray exercise bench with the back raised to a 30-degree angle.
 Leaning her body into the bench with one arm bent and supporting her weight at the top while her knee rests on the seat below, she places her other hand on her hip and turns her body to the side.